mayocream/whois/README.md

-# whois
+# Whois

-The next generation Whois service.
+The Next Generation Whois client for Web.